1335 ON THE IMPORTANCE OF JUNK 03-20-26

 Besides,

-it’s in the details that truth in life is revealed.
+it’s in the details that truth-in-life is revealed.

-In the clutter of my study and in the birth of an idea for a poem.
+and in the birth of a shade of an idea

 For life is still in the detritus we leave behind

-and, once again,
+which, once again,

 we find.